 Proposal for election of the Board members and auditors (item 12)

-The Nomination Committee has proposed re-election of the Board members Per-Anders Abrahamsson, Marianne Dicander Alexandersson, Martin Jonsson, Svein Mathisen, Fredrik Tiberg, Kerstin Valinder Strinnholm and Per Olof Wallström,.
+The Nomination Committee has proposed re-election of the Board members Per-Anders Abrahamsson, Marianne Dicander Alexandersson, Martin Jonsson, Fredrik Tiberg, Kerstin Valinder Strinnholm and Per Olof Wallström and new election of Beshad Sheldon.
+Svein Mathisen has declined re-election.
 Per Olof Wallström is proposed for re-election as chairman of the Board.
-Per Sandberg has declined re-election.

 Information about Board members who are proposed for re-election can be found on the company’s website www.camurus.com.